 For intra-band contiguous carrier aggregation the spectrum emission mask of the UE applies to frequencies (ΔfOOB) starting from the edge of the aggregated channel bandwidth.
 For intra-band contiguous carrier aggregation, the power of any UE emission shall not exceed the levels specified in Table 6.5A.2.2.1-1 for the specified channel bandwidth.
+For UE indicating [fr1-MPRenhancement-r19] supported, if intra-band contiguous CA with single CC is activated, the spectrum emission mask applies based on the aggregated channel bandwidth.

 For power class 2 intra-band contiguous carrier aggregation, the spectrum emission mask is measured as the sum from both UE transmit antenna connectors when UE indicates support for dualPA-Architecture IE.